A Graphical Language for Proof Strategies: Goal Types

 For a type $\tau$, let $[\tau]$ be the type of finite lists and $\{ \tau \}$ be the type of finite sets whose elements are of type $\tau$.

-Rather than considering all goals as members of one big type ``\textbf{goal}'', assume that we have a partially ordered set of goal types $\mathcal G$.
-A particular goal type $\alpha \in \mathcal G$ represents all goals with some particular features, which may include local properties like ``contains symbol $X$'', global properties like shared meta-variables, and tracing properties such as features of the parent goal.
-Since types are essentially predicates defined over goals, we assume the ability to take arbitrary meets and joins of goal types.
+Rather than considering all goals as members of one big type ``\textbf{goal}'', assume that we have a set of goal types $\mathcal G$.
+A particular goal type $\alpha \in \mathcal G$ represents all goals with some particular features, which may include local properties like ``contains symbol $X$'', proof state properties such as available facts, global properties like shared meta-variables, and relational properties with parent and possible children goals.
+Others have developed more detailed type theories for tactics (e.g. \cite{Stampoulis10}) which are closely related to our notion of a goal type.
+However, for our purposes it is sufficient to see a goal type as a predicate defined on goals: